 The multi-year, phased renovation had the Press move into the new facility first, followed by the Gallery and, finally, the Studio Artist Program.
 1996 was an exciting year for Atlanta with the Summer Olympics bringing international attention to the city.
 1998 marked the 25th anniversary of Nexus, which had established itself as a contemporary arts center of national consequence.
 Its local presence played a major role in the urban renewal of the historic Marietta Street Artery corridor.

-In 2000, Nexus was renamed the Atlanta Contemporary Art Center (nicknamed the Contemporary), asserting its pride of place in the Southeast and acknowledging a peer relationship to arts venues in other cities.
-ACAC became one of thirty-one organizations selected in 1999 to participate in the multi-year Warhol Initiative, receiving a significant grant from The Andy Warhol Foundation for the Visual Arts to undertake long term institutional planning.
-Nexus Press closed in 2003, leaving a legacy of some 150 titles produced, each exploring the formal and conceptual possibilities of the book as a work of art.
+In 2000, Nexus was renamed Atlanta Contemporary Art Center ( The Contemporary), asserting its pride of place in the Southeast and acknowledging a peer relationship to arts venues in other cities.
+The Contemporary became one of thirty-one organizations selected in 1999 to participate in the multi-year Warhol Initiative, receiving a significant grant from The Andy Warhol Foundation for the Visual Arts to undertake long term institutional planning.
+Nexus Press closed in 2003, leaving a legacy of over 150 titles produced, each exploring the formal and conceptual possibilities of the book as a work of art.
 Broadsides, boxed sets, folded sheets, and variously bound books produced at Nexus have been sought by and distributed to collectors, booksellers, galleries, museums, and libraries around the world.
-Nexus Press books are available for purchase in our Shop.
+Nexus Press books are available for purchase in our SHOP.